Welcome Social Welfare Graduating Class of 2019/2020/2021!

-Second, we have instituted Community Learning Days where we will come together as a school- faculty, staff and students, to learn and grow.
+We will come together as a school- faculty, staff and students on Community Learning Days to learn and grow.
 Those days will focus on two things: 1) the pursuit of justice that concerns all of us as social workers; and 2) activities that help launch you into your social work careers.
 We start that process today - you will learn about the importance of voter registration and some of the resources you will have here to make you successful.

 Your social work journey will not always be fun or easy.
 I am extremely saddened that we live in an era of incivility and deep divides—there are probably some even amongst us in this room—and it is going to be so hard to get past them.
 It is going to be so hard to empathize, to respect, to make change, to have courage, to be resilient and resourceful.
 But the hardest lessons often generate the deepest learning.
 You will get tired.
 You will get angry.
 You might cry.
 You will occasionally feel sickened.
 But I can promise you that this will also be the most exciting and exhilarating ride of your life.
 And we will be a School that is there with you in every hairpin turn.
 You have wonderful faculty, wonderful staff, wonderful field liaisons and field instructors.
 And yes, you will have wonderful student peers (the folks sitting next to you and behind and in front of you) who will be a tremendous source of sustenance and support on this trip.
 I too, am in this moment with you, every step of the way, still trying to get better at what I do.